Georgia LLC Cost

 How much does it cost to register a foreign LLC in Georgia?

 You can register as a foreign LLC in Georgia by filing a Certificate of Authority application with the Secretary of State and paying the state filing fee.
-It costs $225 to submit your application online and $235 to file by mail.
-Georgia’s expedited state processing fee is $100 for two-day processing or $250 for same-day processing.
+It costs $230 to submit your application online and $235 to file by mail.
+Georgia’s expedited state processing fee is $120 for two-day processing or $275 for same-day processing.
+You can also pony up $1,200 for one-hour processing if your money is burning a hole in your pocket!
 Your Georgia foreign LLC will also need to apply for a state sales tax permit, and any professional or local licenses that are required to operate your business.